-A total of 40 people in 16 states have been infected from the contaminated lettuce, the CDC said.
-A total of 28 hospitalizations have been reported and five people have developed hemolytic uremic syndrome, a type of kidney failure.
+A total of 40 people in 16 states have been infected from the contaminated lettuce, data show.
+A total of 28 hospitalizations were reported and five people developed hemolytic uremic syndrome, a type of kidney failure.

 No deaths have been reported.

-This latest warning comes days after New Jersey-based produce market Missa Bay recalled more than 75,000 pounds of salad products possibly contaminated with E. coli, and another outbreak in Maryland pinged by the Maryland Department of Health.
+This latest warning comes days after New Jersey-based produce market Missa Bay recalled more than 75,000 pounds of salad products possibly contaminated with E. coli, and after another outbreak in Maryland was pinged by health department.

 In the past four years, there have been at least three major outbreaks, including the highly publicized contamination at restaurant chain Chipotle Mexican Grill, in which about 60 people across 14 states where infected, leaving more than 20 of them hospitalized.

 Some estimates note Chipotle lost a whopping $998 million as a result of the epidemic.